lahiruSanjeewa2971/wikramasooriya_entraprices/PRODUCT_DETAILS_IMPLEMENTATION_PLAN.md

 ### **Phase 3: Service Layer Updates** ✅ **COMPLETED**

+The service layer handles all business logic and database interactions.
+It provides a clean abstraction between the controllers and the database, ensuring maintainability and testability.

 #### **3.1 Product Service Enhancements** ✅ **IMPLEMENTED**

+The product service has been enhanced with new methods to support comprehensive product details, including review aggregation, related product suggestions, and image management.
+All methods follow existing patterns for consistency.
 ```javascript
 // Add to simpleProductService.js
 async getProductDetails(id) {